Last Updated on January 24, 2023 by Dee

 What’s important when painting digitally?

-Before you start with digital painting, there are three things that can help you along the way.
+Before you start with digital painting, three things can help you along the way.

 First of all, learn to use your tablet correctly.